Golden Retriever vs German Shepherd – which breed is best? There are some major differences between these two popular dogs.

 The breed was the result of Lord Tweedmouth’s desire to create a gundog suited to the harsh terrain, and rainy weather of the Highlands.

-He crossed a Yellow Retreiver with the now extinct Tweed Water Spaniel, while also using Bloodhounds and Irish Setters to refine the breed.
+He crossed a Yellow Retriever with the now extinct Tweed Water Spaniel.
+While also using Bloodhounds and Irish Setters to refine the breed.
 From 1840 to 1890, he worked tirelessly on his mission to create the perfect gundog.

-The history of the German Shepherd Dog can also be traced back to one man, and his desire to breed the ideal dog – with the goal this time being its suitability for herding.
+The history of the German Shepherd Dog can also be traced back to one man, and his desire to breed the ideal dog.
+The goal this time was its suitability for herding.

 In the late 19th Century, Max von Stephanitz, a German Cavalry Officer, started crossing different strains of German herding dogs.
 He spent 35 years refining the GSD, generation by generation.

 This breed started to become well known in the USA in the 1900s.
 Thanks to their intelligent natures, GSDs were the perfect breed to star in films – with the German Shepherd Dogs ‘Rin Tin Tin’ and ‘Strongheart’ starring in many films, and making the breed both desirable and popular.